Krunxx/flutter_recipe_list/README.md

  <br>
  ⭐ In addition to its CRUD functionality, it  also implements HTTP POST and GET requests, making it a robust and efficient solution for managing recipe data.

-Overall, applying Object-Oriented Programming fundamentals using the Flutter framework and Dart programming language, coupled with visually appealing design, positions it as a premier choice for recipe management.
+ ⭐ Overall, applying Object-Oriented Programming fundamentals using the Flutter framework and Dart programming language.